blbadger/blbadger.github.io/smaller-lms.md

 In contrast to the paralleled convolutions explored earlier, the convolutional kernal acts on the $d_{model}$ index, not the token index.
 The number of inter-token trainable parameters is equal to the kernel size multiplied by the number of weights in the 1D convolution of kernel size 1 (the number of sequence elements squared divided by two for masked mixers).

 With this training protocol, the 4-headed, 8-layered llama model achieves a training (causal language model) loss and validation loss of 1.78 and 1.82, respectively.
 With the larger learning rate of $\eta=0.005$ this is slightly reduced to 1.76 and 1.79 training and test accuracy.
 This is far worse than what is achieved for a 8-layer, 4-sized convolution masked mixer (with the increased learning rate) which achieves training and validation losses of 1.62 and 1.74 given the same amount of compute.
-If we further optimize the transformer by increasing the batch size to 32, the transformer achieves nearly the same accuracies (1.64 and 1.70, respectively).
-Note that the higher test accuracy for the mixer is somewhat of an artefact, as if the training run is extended another 10 minutes then the same mixer also reaches a test accuracy of 1.70.
-If the mixer is modified slightly to contain an extra linear layer after the word-token embedding, the cross-entropy losses are now 1.61 train and 1.71 test.
+If we further optimize the transformer by increasing the batch size to 32, the transformer achieves nearly the same accuracies (1.68 and 1.73 respectively).
+If the mixer is modified slightly to contain an extra linear layer after the word-token embedding, the cross-entropy losses are 1.61 train and 1.71 test.

-The main finding here is that a compute- and dataset-optimized mixer is generally approximately as performant as a similarly optimized transformer, perhaps a little more or less efficient depending on the implementation.
+The main finding here is that a compute- and dataset-optimized mixer is generally slightly more performant than a similarly optimized transformer (notably without Flash Attention 2).

 ### Multi Headed Mixers